-Public Hearings: The City held a Public Hearing on January 29, 2020 to review housing and community development needs in the City.
-The second public hearing is tentatively scheduled for April 21, 2020.
+Public Hearings: The city held a Public Hearing on January 30, 2025 to review housing and community development needs in the City.
+The second public hearing date TBD.

-Public Review of Draft Documents: A 30-day public review will be held from March 17, 2020 through April 17, 2020.
+Public Review of Draft Documents: A 30-day public review TBD.

 Citizen Participation Outreach